gedrutten/Portfolio/content/3644QCA/Day7.md

 Orwell’s 1984 was nothing like actual 1984.
 But it’s exactly like 2019
 https://www.digitaltrends.com/features/1984-orwell-trump-2019/
 \
-Existing inside China's surveilance society, it's hard not to think about the fact that you're constantly monitored.
+Existing inside China's surveillance society, it's hard not to think about the fact that you're constantly monitored.
 Why did they need our passport and photo to register a SIM card?
 What tracking does my phone have now that I've installed and am using WeChat.
 Do they know every time I'm on the VPN, and have they implanted cookies that track me even when I'm on that VPN?
 What level of monitoring will continue after I return home?
 The ability to deliver propaganda that is so well informed to specific targets is quite a powerful tool.
 It is a worrying trend, and it seems China is leading the way.

 On a lighter note, today we ventured out to visit the McaM - The Ming Contemporary Art Museum.
 KJ, Danny, Paul and myself took off on foot thinking we were only a block or 2 from the museum, and by walking we'd see so much more along the journey than if we just jumped in a cab and went directly there.
 We seemed to have the address wrong though and we walked a lot longer than expected.
 True to form though, we did experience a whole lot more than we would have in a taxi.
 Here's just some of it...